Criminology & Justice Studies: Temporary Faculty (Ongoing)

 Open Until Filled

-Instructional assignments may include: Intro to Criminology and Justice Studies, Inequalities and Crime, Law and Society (Writing Intensive), Criminological Theory, Environmental Crime, Crime and Rural Communities, Research Methods, Community Organizing, Gender and Society, Dispute Resolution/action or skill based graduate course.
+Instructional assignments may include: Intro to Criminology and Justice Studies, Inequalities/Criminalization, Law and Society (Writing Intensive), Criminological Theory, Environmental Crime, Crime and Rural Communities, Research Methods, Community Organizing, Gender and Society, Dispute Resolution/action or skill based graduate course.
 Instructional assignments will be consistent with the programmatic needs of the department and students.
 The primary professional responsibilities of instructional faculty members in temporary positions are teaching, maintaining office hours and working collaboratively and productively with colleagues.

 Working at HSU Sociology